-- Stems/ runners that forms dense mats or carpets
+- Stems/ runners that form dense mats or carpets

 Water Parameters / Tank Requirements

 Monte Carlo will do well if the right water parameters are maintained in the tank.
 As a passionate hobbyist, you must ensure that lighting, water pH and temperature, fertilization etc. exists in the proper measures in order to promote optimal growth and development.

 Monte Carlo is a carpet plant and is known to cover a huge portion of space in the tank easily.
 Although, Monte Carlo is a good choice for Nano tanks, the minimum tank size to house this species is 5 gallons.
 In this case, more is better, 20 gallons will accommodate the plant and other inhabitants properly.

 Temperature, pH, and Hardness:

 Using a good thermometer, ensure that the temperature of 20 – 25C (68 – 77F) is maintained.
 Maintain a pH of 6.0 – 7.5 in the tank.

-Lighting is an important requirement for proper growth and survival of this plant.
+Lighting is an important requirement for the proper growth and survival of this plant.
 Monte Carlo requires moderate – high lighting, it can thrive under low lighting as well but that is not suitable for this species.
 For example, you can make use of pretty cheap Finnex Ray models (link to check the price on Amazon) for this purpose.